 - The scheme will comprise a development design and layout that will be further informed by a full and detailed Landscape and Visual Impact Assessment (LVIA). - The scheme will be informed by a Flood Risk Assessment (FRA).
 The FRA will advise on appropriate mitigation measures. - The scheme will be supported by an extended phase 1 habitat survey together with further detailed surveys arising from that as necessary.
-Appropriate avoidance and mitigation measures will need to be implemented, to ensure any protected species are not adversely affected - At least 3 hectares of publically accessible landscaped open space must be provided in the south of The Site as public open space in perpetuity, incorporating an area of retained trees and enhanced natural habitat on its eastern boundary. - The provision of a landscape buffer to the Eastern boundary of the site is to be provided to shield the existing dwellings from the development but still allow open vistas to the further views; this should exceed 20m in depth - The landscaping to the Eastern boundary should be designed to shield the existing dwellings from the development but still allow open vistas to the further views. - Existing natural environment and biodiversity features on The Site shall be maintained and enhanced. - The use of native trees and hedging will be provided to soften and screen the surgery, school and parking spaces. - The open space on the southern part of The Site, as shown in The Site Initial Development Concept on page 28, shall be laid out as an informal recreation and play space.
+Appropriate avoidance and mitigation measures will need to be implemented, to ensure any protected species are not adversely affected - At least 3 hectares of publically accessible landscaped open space must be provided in the south of The Site as public open space in perpetuity, incorporating an area of retained trees and enhanced natural habitat on its eastern boundary. - The provision of a landscape buffer to the Eastern boundary of the site is to be provided to shield the existing dwellings from the development but still allow open vistas to the further views; this should exceed 20m in depth - The landscaping to the Eastern boundary should be designed to shield the existing dwellings from the development but still allow open vistas to the further views. - The landscaping to the Eastern and Western boundaries should be designed to shield the existing dwellings from the development but still allow open vistas to the further views. - Existing natural environment and biodiversity features on The Site shall be maintained and enhanced. - The use of native trees and hedging will be provided to soften and screen the surgery, school and parking spaces. - The open space on the southern part of The Site, as shown in The Site Initial Development Concept on page 29, shall be laid out as an informal recreation and play space.